How Much Compensation For Damage To Hair

 Hair damage at work

-There are certain health and safety requirements which all employers must adhere to.
+There are certain health and safety requirements that all employers must adhere to.
 If yours has not followed these procedures and it can be proven, the company will likely be liable to pay you compensation.
-Legally, they may also have to reimburse you for your potential loss of earnings and any expenses you have paid for in relation to your hair damage.
+Legally, they may also have to reimburse you for your potential loss of earnings and any expenses you have paid in relation to your hair damage such as medical costs and travel expenses.

 Making a claim with Jefferies